kbsali/gasolineras-espana/README.md

-See my post about the subject : http://kevin.saliou.name/posts/[[]]].html
+See my post about the subject : http://kevin.saliou.name/posts/2013-10-22-geojson-carburantes.html

 Spain's petrol stations' data
 =============================

-This is a simple script I created to download the latest oficial price list for all types of petrol for all of the petrol stations in Spain provided by the *Gobierno de España.
-Ministerio de Industria, Energía y Turismo.* : http://geoportal.mityc.es/hidrocarburos/
+This is a simple script I created to download the latest oficial price list for all types of petrol of all the petrol stations in Spain provided by the *Gobierno de España.
+Ministerio de Industria, Energía y Turismo.* : http://www.geoportalgasolineras.es/

 * The tool this portal provides is very user *UN* friendly,
 * The tool this portal provides is completely *UN* accessible (try to open it up in your mobile phone),